MFR6340/theenglishextension.org/open-world-2/unit-4: Reach for Stars.md

 ### Odd Jobs, by Nancy Rica Schiff
 <img src="https://i.imgur.com/9EMqQaL.png" width="25%" />

-This is more of a coffee table book with its stsThere are some strange jobs out there, including arm-pit sniffer and duck-walker.
+This is more of a coffee table book with its striking photographs showing some of the strange jobs out there, including arm-pit sniffer and duck-walker.
 If these are not enough, there's a follow-up book called *Odder Jobs*.

 <a href="https://www.bookdepository.com/Odd-Jobs-Nancy-Rica-Schiff/9781580084574?ref=grid-view&qid=1675181962338&sr=1-1" rel="nofollow"> Buy on BookDepository</a>
 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1005333166" rel="nofollow">Buy on Orell Füssli</a>